 Chemistry Communication Office

-Tatum Lyles, Communication Specialist, can help graduate students with their social media presence, update professional photos, and critique their writing.
-Graduate students interested in science communication can get practice by publishing in the chemistry publications.
+Kimberly Hazen, Marketing and Communications Manager can help graduate students with their social media presence, update professional photos, and critique their writing.
+Graduate students interested in science communication can get practice by publishing in chemistry publications.

 Ariel Andrea, Chemistry Librarian, provides training in scientific literature review, electronic lab notebook technology, citation management, and other research skills.